-I recently decided to offer The Bacchetta Recumbent along with my mobile bicycle repair business.
+I recently decided to offer the Bacchetta Recumbent along with my mobile bicycle repair business.
 Although I had no real experience riding recumbents, I've been intrigued with what customers tell me about the ride and feel of this style of bike.
 They are simple machines, as are all bikes, and I know very well what a bike and the ride should feel like.
 I researched different recumbent companies and decided, based on style, workmanship and customer satisfaction ratings, Bacchetta was the bike.
 This style of bike rides and feels much different at first so I suggest when you decide to test ride one from my shop, you take it for a week.
 Call for details

 My overall impression of recumbents is much different than what I thought.
-Going from riding around the block to test the occasional recumbent tune-up, to actually riding one at speed was night and day.
+Going from riding around the block to test the occasional recumbent I would tune, to actually riding one at speed was like night and day.
 I've been awakened.
 If you are new to this type of bike, it will take a few days of riding to really get comfortable.
 A recumbent is a much different ride than standard road bike.
 But once there, you are in for a fantastic experience.
 The bike and body are more one on a recumbent, which creates a very solid feel.
 The twitchy ride I experienced in the first days, I'm happy to report, is completely gone.
 Answering the question is it me or the bike.
 And my wife who never really felt comfortable on a road bike, is excited about riding.
 We are already thinking about an extended trip on recumbents, something we have never thought of doing before.

 My first at speed experience is right out of my driveway and down a hill at around 25mph.
 The steering is very touchy to me.
 Responsive I guess you could call it, but I'm not comfortable.
 At this point I'm not sure why Bacchetta would make this bike so overly responsive.
 I'm new to this and have had no help or advise on how the ride is different, so i chalk it up to inexperience.
 I wanted to experience this as any new rider would, without much imput from others.
-There are thousands of recumbent riders out there and they all say they love there bikes...I want to find out why.
+There are thousands of recumbent - formula one riders out there and they all say they love there bikes...I want to find out why.
 Ok, down the hill and approaching my first stop light.
 Which foot do I want to take out?
 I choose my usual and get it down and almost lean too far to the other side and quickly snap that foot out also.
 Close one.
 Ok that wasn't good.

 Recommendation #1.
-Take both feet out and get them in landing gear position, before you stop, for your first dozen stops.
+Take both feet out and get them in landing gear position, before you stop for your first dozen stops.
 Also, remember to get in a lower gear as you would with any road bike to take off from the light.
 It's surprising how quickly I can accelerate from a stop, it's easier to get going than you think.
-Push hard back into the seat on that first pedal and your off easily.
-Next, is a two mile slightly down hill straight road.
+Push hard back into the seat on that first pedal and your off easy-ish.
+Next, is a straight two mile slightly down hill road.
 Now I can play around a bit and figure out what makes this bike tick.
 I lean left and and right to feel what's needed to turn.
 Turning is much different than my road bike but still not sure why or how it's different.
 My first thought is that it's much less hands and much more body.
 I learned years ago that to turn a motorcycle or a bicycle the first response sequence is turning the wheel slightly to the opposite direction than you want to go.
 Sounded strange to me but I looked and it was true.
 You will need to look close to see it.
 To initiate a right turn you need to slightly let the front wheel drift left, this allows the bike to begin to lean to the right, then the front wheel follows with a slight turn to right along with the lean.
 This may be happening but I feel the lean with the body first.
 It could be that this first lean sends the wheel turning slightly opposite, then following the same rule.
 Back to the ride.

 Recommendation #2.
 Relax the upper body.
 It seemed if I let my body control the correction left or right and relax my hands on the grips and lay back into the seat, the turn felt much smoother.
 I was fighting the turn at first, tight grip and tight around the waist...this is very different than a standard road bike.
 Onward, a few more stop lights and this is getting easier already.
 I'm still sending both feet down to the ground, maybe this is the proper way to stop on a recumbent.
 When the road is straight I think I can feel the sensation of riding a recumbent.
 It's smooth, relaxed, and the view...wow.
 I find myself looking at much more scenery, my head is in a very natural position for enjoying what's around me.
 First hill, nothing steep.
 It's said these bikes don't do as well going up hills as a standard road bike, and today my first day, it's true.
 I've also heard that different muscle groups are taxed differently in this laid back position.
 Jumping forward, to the hours after the ride this is true also.
 I haven't felt a sore muscle from riding a bicycle in 20 years, today I did.
 Looks like quads and hamstring are used differently or possibly more.
 Reached the top of the hill and I was, well, ok with my speed.
 Not up to my road bike speed but not as far off as I was expecting.
 This ends the ride for me today, I live at the top of a hill so a cool down for me never really happens.
 Still puffing a bit from the hill and my legs still tight from the last pedal stroke, I clip out of the pedals and attempt to stand.
 Watch out here things are a bit weird.
 I almost fall backwards, catch myself and attempt to take a step forward.
 This is strange, I feel like I'm pushing against a strong headwind...I can't walk forward without an extra effort.
 That lasted for about 10 seconds and then I acclimated.
 I'm guessing that goes away as my inner ear learns to compensate.